Sunday 28 May 2006

 Highlights: Antwerp Diamond Museum, Fort Breendonk, Rubens House

 After staying at a very nice hostel Inge picked me up and we were off on another fun packed day.
-Today we visited the Antwerp Diamond museum (over 50% of diamonds come through Antwerp) security was tight so no samples or presents for anyone 😦
+Today we visited the Antwerp Diamond Museum (over 50% of diamonds come through Antwerp), the security was Very tight so unfortunately no samples or presents for anyone 😦

 The tour ended with a very sobering visit to Fort Breendonk, a Gestapo camp from 1940 to 1944.
 Hearing the stories and seeing the photos can’t help but move you.
 I found particularly interesting the stories about the Belgium citizens who joined the local SS.